Stuart A. Aaronson

 ResearchThe laboratory of Stuart A. Aaronson, M.D., focuses on cancer gene discovery and function with emphasis on signaling pathways of growth factors including Wnts, PDGF, KGF (FGF-7), and HGF/scatter factor.
 His laboratory recently identified autocrine Wnt activation in human tumor cells of several tissue types and is studying the relationship of such tumors to stem/progenitor cells of the same tissues in which Wnt signaling helps to maintain the stem/progenitor phenotype.
 He is also investigating replicative senescence or permanent growth arrest, which appears to be a cell death program distinct from apoptosis, and which must be overcome to attain the immortalization of tumor cells.His laboratory recently uncovered a novel role of p53 in innate antiviral immunity, increasing the diversity of p53 functions that serve to facilitate host pro-survival mechanisms.
 The laboratory applies cDNA cloning technology and other functional genomic strategies to discover novel targets for cancer intervention.

-Mungamuri SK, Benson EK, Wang S, Gu W, Lee SW, Aaronson SA.
-Tumor suppressor p53-mediated heterochromatin reorganization regulates its cell fate decisions.
-Nature Structural and Molecular Biology 2011 in press;.
+Mungamuri SK, Benson EK, Wang S, Gu W, Lee SW, Aaronson SA. p53-mediated heterochromatin reorganization regulates its cell fate decisions.
+Nature structural & molecular biology 2012 May; 19(5).

 Dai C, Tang Y, Jung SY, Qin J, Aaronson SA, Gu W. Differential effects on p53-mediated cell cycle arrest vs. apoptosis by p90.
 Proceedings of the National Academy of Sciences of the United States of America 2011 Nov; 108(47).